 10 Natural Wonders to See Before They Disappear

-When Malta’s Azure Window collapsed into the sea, it was a serious reality check: sadly, not all of our natural wonders will be around forever.
+When Malta’s Azure Window collapsed into the sea in 2017, it was a serious reality check: sadly, not all of our natural wonders will be around forever.
 Glaciers are melting from global warming, sea levels are rising, pollution is killing the reefs—it's a sick cycle.
 From the Dead Sea to Mount Kilimanjaro, these are the sights to see before they disappear.

 Great Barrier Reef, Australia